Stavros-alt/steamModDownloader/README.md

-# CK3 Skymods Harvester
+# Skymods Harvester: A Universal Steam Workshop Downloader

-A Python script to automate the downloading of Crusader Kings 3 mods from Skymods, designed for players with non-Steam versions of the game.
+A Python script to automate the downloading of mods and collections from Skymods for any supported game, designed for players with non-Steam versions.

 This tool uses Selenium to control a headless Firefox browser, methodically navigating the multi-page download process and handling interruptions like pop-ups and cookie banners automatically.

 ## What it Does
-- Reads a simple text file of Steam Workshop IDs.
+- Reads a simple text file of Steam Workshop IDs for **any game**.
-- For each ID, it constructs the correct Skymods URL.
+- For each ID, it constructs the correct Skymods URL using your specified **App ID**.
-- Navigates through the Skymods -> File Host (Modsbase) redirect chain.
-- Intelligently handles cookie banners and closes ad-related pop-up tabs.
+- Navigates the redirect chain, handles cookie banners, and closes ad tabs.
-- Waits for the JavaScript timer and clicks the download links.
-- Downloads all mods into a single, organized folder.
+- Waits for timers and clicks the download links, saving all files to an organized folder.

 ## Prerequisites
 - [Python 3](https://www.python.org/) (and `pip` for installing packages)